expresspigeon/blog/src/content/kb/contacts/segments.md

 Also you can use **or** operator within your Rule Set.
 Additionally, you create multiple Rule Sets and combine them into a more powerful query.

-After you complete with rules, click 'Save' button.
+After you've completed your rules, click the 'Save' button.

 > Our segmentation system is like a powerful SQL tool without having to write the actual SQL.

-## Executing a segment
+## Executing a Segment

 You have two options for executing a segment: